The truth behind the romance: Is it better to be single on Valentine’s Day?

-From an outsider’s perspective, 63% of singletons said they believe Valentine’s Day gifts and gestures are important.
-However, 70% of those in a relationship revealed that, to them, it’s not a significant day at all – for 34% it never was, and 10% said the romance was replaced by the school run, after they had children.
+From one side of the fence, 63% of singletons said they believe Valentine’s Day gifts and gestures are important, whereas 70% of those in a relationship revealed that, to them, it’s not a significant day at all.
+In fact for 34% it never was, and 10% said the romance was replaced by the school run once they had children!

-Valentine’s Day often makes us envision restaurants crammed with candlelit tables and bottles of red wine, and the survey revealed that those who are in a relationship do eat out more than single people.
-However, 58% say their partners have stopped offering to pay for dates and they split the cost of their special outings – 42% say this happened before their first-year anniversary!
+Valentine’s Day often makes us imagine restaurants crammed with candlelit tables and bottles of red wine.
+And while the survey revealed that those who are in a relationship do eat out more than single people, 58% say their partners have stopped offering to pay for dates and they split the cost of their special outings.
+A shocking 42% say this happened even before their first-year anniversary!

 Being single on Valentine’s Day

-At 54%, over half of those surveyed reported that they would rather be in a relationship on Valentine’s Day, but, of those surveyed who are single, 51% say they are content to be on their own – in fact, 28% love being single and want it to stay that way.
+Over half of those surveyed reported that they would rather be in a relationship on Valentine’s Day, but 51% of those currently single say they are content being on their own.
+In fact, 28% love being single and want it to stay that way.

-For the 12% of singletons that plan to spend the night partying with their friends (London having been cited as the best place to be single at this time of year), 22% will be looking for someone new, and one in three people refused to answer whether they’ve gone back to an ex for a ‘quick reunion’ after breaking up.
+For the 12% of singletons that plan to spend the night partying with their friends (London having been cited as the best place to be single at this time of year), 22% will be looking for someone new.
+A thid of respondents refused to say whether they’ve revisited an ex for a ‘quick reunion’ after breaking up.